menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Buckley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Buckley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Buckley is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Buckley who work in office and administrative support (14.57%), maintenance occupations (14.01%), and sales jobs (11.76%).

 Setting & Lifestyle